InKryption/rpmalloc-zig-port/README.md

     // -- snip --
 }
 ```
-Although it should be clear from the example, I'll note that this allocator is indeed a singleton, much like in the original C source, with an important distinction being that you can concurrently have different permutations based on the configuration.
+It should be noted that this allocator is indeed a singleton, much like in the original C source, with an important distinction being that you can concurrently have different permutations based on the configuration.

 ## Notes
 * There are a good few TODO comments in the code, comprised mostly of uncertanties on as to the benefits or semantics of certain parts of the code.